You can learn French for free without skimping on quality.

 Depending on your library, you may have to use an old version of the app called OverDrive.
 It’s not as nice-looking but the French learning benefits are the same.

 Want to read on a Kindle or other e-reader?
 E-book downloads are usually available in a variety of formats like 3M Cloud Library, Kindle and iBooks.
 It’s best to have all three ready, since there’s not a clear consistency regarding which format a title will be available in.
 Once you select a title from the library website, you can download it directly to your phone or computer, or, if it’s a Kindle book, send it directly to your Kindle device.

 4. The Foreign Music Section: Listen to French Music

 Even though we’re in the age of online music and streaming, physical CDs do still exist—and you can often find them at the library.
 I’ve never found the collection of music to be very large, especially in small branches, but it’s still a great place to start if you’re looking for some new French music.

 The larger branches will acquire new, popular CDs, meaning you have the opportunity to listen to the same music the French do—but for free!

 A hidden gem of many public libraries, language classes are often free and open to the public.
-In New York, French class is offered, in addition to Chinese, Braille, American Sign Language and English.
-If these kinds of classes are offered at your local library, take advantage of in-person French learning time and sign up!
+At the New York Public Library, French class is offered, in addition to Chinese, Braille, American Sign Language and English.
+If these kinds of classes are offered at your local library, take advantage of free, in-person French learning time and sign up!